0

 Downside of strong lighting?

-The main downside of having too much light is increased chances of triggering algae growth.
-This sounds trivial but managing algae is probably the biggest challenge for beginners in this hobby, so it is smart to use weaker lighting if you keep only shade plants.
+The main disadvantage of too much light is that it increases the chance of algae growth.
+This sounds trivial, but managing algae is probably the biggest challenge for beginners in this hobby, so it is wise to use lower lighting if you only have shade plants.

 Greenwater algae example

-Using very strong lighting without good tank fundamentals trigger spectacular algae blooms.
-That being said, if a tank is run on poor fundamentals, using low lighting doesn't guarantee an algae free tank - algae just grows more slowly.
-The important thing to remember when facing algae is removing the potential triggers.
-Even tanks at 100+++ Umols of PAR at the substrate can be kept perfectly algae free if it is clean of organic waste and plant mass is healthy.
-More details on the algae page.
+Using very strong lighting without good tank fundamentals will cause spectacular algae blooms.
+However, if a tank is run on poor fundamentals, using low lighting doesn't guarantee an algae-free tank - algae will just grow more slowly.
+The most important thing to remember when dealing with algae is to remove the potential triggers.
+Even tanks with 100++ umols of PAR on the substrate can be kept completely algae free if the substrate is free of organic waste and the plant mass is healthy.
+See the algae page for more details.

-That being said, stronger lighting, coupled with good fertilisation/CO2 brings out richer colours in coloured plants.
+However, stronger lighting combined with good fertiliser/CO2 will bring out richer colours in coloured plants.

 Factor 2: Colour spectrum

-The goal is a balanced spectrum with emphasis on the red and blues.
-The accurate way to is to look at the spectrum graph itself - if available.
-The K rating is only a loose proxy.
+The goal is a balanced spectrum with emphasis on the reds and blues.
+The exact way to do this is to look at the spectrum graph itself - if available.
+The K value is only a loose proxy.

 Dennis Wong Tank AR Mini